 - Patrick had a definitely apocalyptic vision of his mission in Ireland.

 Saint Patrick's Time and Place

-Also bear in mind that Saint Patrick's was not the first mission to Ireland - chroniclers relate that a certain Palladius already was sent there in 431.
+Also bear in mind that Saint Patrick's was not the first mission to Ireland - chroniclers relate that a certain Palladius was already sent there in 431.
 While we know even less about Palladius than we do about Patrick, the latter's biographers seem to agree that the earlier mission was a failure.
-Again this might just have been a PR-exercise on behalf of Saint Patrick.
+Again, this might just have been a PR-exercise on behalf of Saint Patrick.